 - This recipe makes medium spicy Biryani.
 For extra spicy add jalapeno.
 OR add another teaspoon of garam masala to the chicken.

-- Lastly, although, Sauté function on the Instant Pot works great for true one pot cooking, you can also caramelize the onions using stove top in a non-stick pan.
-This will speed up the process and also will prevent the stainless steel insert getting scorched which may lead to “BURN” notice on the newer Instant Pot’s.
+- Lastly, although, the Sauté function on the Instant Pot works great for true one-pot cooking, you can also caramelize the onions using a stovetop in a non-stick pan.
+OR you can also air fry the onions.
+This will speed up the process and also will prevent the stainless steel insert from getting scorched which may lead to “BURN” notice on the newer Instant Pot’s.

 - Allow natural pressure release so the rice continues to cook and the chicken breasts cook tender and juicy